Shuffle/Shuffle/README.md

 ## License
 All modular information related to Shuffle will be under MIT (anyone can use it for whatever purpose), with Shuffle itself using AGPLv3.

-Apps & App SDK: MIT
+Workflows: MIT
+Documentation: MIT
 Shuffle backend: AGPLv3
+Apps, specification and App SDK: MIT

 ### Repository overview
 Below is the folder structure with a short explanation